Overview

 How to apply to fly on campus

-- Fill out the required UAS Approval Form, and submit it as an attachment to uas@appstate.edu.
-Please make sure to include copies of required licenses.
+Fill out the required UAS Approval Form (updated Oct.
+2025), and submit it as an attachment to uas@appstate.edu.
+Please make sure to include a copy of your FAA license and fill out the application completely to avoid any processing delays.
+Applications must be submitted to uas@appstate.edu to avoid processing delays.

-- Your application will be reviewed by members of the UAS Approval Committee, and you will be notified of approval.
+Your application will be reviewed by members of the UAS Committee, and you will be notified of approval or if additional information is needed for processing.

-- Your application must be filled out completely and include at least one proposed date for your flight.
+Your application must include at least one proposed date for your flight.
 A secondary date for adverse weather is recommended.

-- Please allow at least seven business days for the approval process.
+- Remember to allow at least ten (10) days for the approval process.

 General rules to follow